LordNoda/LNPlugin-Minecraft-Bukkit-Plugin/README.md

 # LNPlugin-Minecraft-Bukkit-Plugin
 A minecraft plugin for bukkit (1.16.5)

 This is a simple plugin for Bukkit based servers.
+(Spigot / Paper MC)

 Configurable Join Messages
   - Displays when the user joins the server